vignettes/articles/vo_baseline_monitoring.Rmd

 seek to maintain reef fish biomass above 500 kg/ha as a management

 target.
-Let’s categorize each value of biomass
+Let’s categorize each value of biomass according to

 whether it’s above or below 500 kg/ha, and reorder both the sites and